 We all know how crucial it is to wear sunscreen.
-Not only is it key in preventing sunburn, but it can prevent the onset of sun damage, which leads to a more rapid aging process for our skin.
+It prevents sunburn and minimizes sun damage, slowing down the aging process for our skin.

 But in the past few years, the things we know about SPF have dramatically changed.